jakobzhao/geog371/labs/lab01/readme.md

 In a nutshell, to push a change from your local computer to GitHub, you will need to (1) `git clone` a repository from GitHub, (2) `git add` the untracked file to the repository, (3) `git commit` that you have made a change, and at last, (4) `git push` your changes to the GitHub repository.

-#### 3.3.3 WebStorm Commit
+#### 3.3.3 Atom Commit and push

-We can also use Webstorm to upload files to GitHub repository or more generally, commit changes.
-Compared with the first two solutions, I recommend you use Webstorm if you prefer graphic user interfaces.
+We can also use `Atom` to upload files to GitHub repository or more generally, commit changes.
+Compared with the first two solutions, I recommend you use Atom if you prefer graphic user interfaces.

 1\.
-Download the repository  `https://github.com/[account_username]/[account_username].github.io`  following the instruction in Section 2 ***"Download the course material”***.
+Download the repository  `https://github.com/[account_username]/[account_username].github.io`  following the instruction in Section 2 ***"Download the course material"***.

 2\.
 In the root directory of the downloaded repository, please copy the edited `resume.md` to the root.

 3\.
-Open the program `Webstorm`.
+Open the program `Atom`.
 By default, the welcome window will pop up.
 In this welcome window, click `Open` button on the bottom right.
 Then, another new window `Open File or Project` will pop up.
 Select the downloaded repository.
 The name should be in the format of `[account_username].github.io`.

 ![](img/open_webstorm_project.jpg)

 4\.
 Once you open this repository, you can edit the `resume.md` in Webstorm.